knpuniversity/doctrine-queries/knpu/raw-sql-queries.md

 ## Native Queries?

-One slightly confusing thing is that if you google for "doctrine raw sql", you'll find a different solution - something called [NativeQuery](http://doctrine-orm.readthedocs.org/en/latest/reference/native-sql.html).
+One slightly confusing thing is that if you google for "doctrine raw sql", you'll find a different solution - something called [NativeQuery][native-sql].
 It sort of looks the same, just with some different function names.
 But there's this `ResultSetMapping` thing.
 Huh.
 This `NativeQuery` thing allows you to run a raw SQL query and then map that *back* to an object.
 That's pretty neat